-It’s been a few years since we’ve visited Phuket.
+It’s been a few years since we’ve visited Phuket, Thailand.
 It’s a place that doesn’t have the best reputation among Thai beaches.
 That’s why we were thrilled to find a little bit of luxury in Phuket, and in all places, on Patong Beach.

 Even during our past visits to Phuket, we never visited Patong.
 It’s the most commercial beach area on Phuket, and has a reputation for nightlife and extracurricular activities.
 We always stayed in the north of Phuket, or on the east, and steered clear.

 During our most recent visit, though, we ended up finding a little luxury in Phuket, set just off of the hubbub of Patong’s busy nightlife scene, at the Amari Phuket.

 After driving through the craziness of Patong, a pre-arranged taxi dropped us off at the lobby of the hotel.
 I couldn’t even focus on the massive hotel entrance.
 Instead, my eyes just flew upwards, at the small villas that seemed precariously perched up on the hills over Phuket.
 I kind of hoped that was where we were staying.

 Once stepping inside, though, I quickly noticed the massive, open air, lobby bar with views to the water beyond.
 It was like no beach hotel bar I’d seen in the recent past.

 Our room was not yet ready, so we grabbed an early lunch at the Rim Talay restaurant, with beautiful views of the Andaman Sea.
 I was craving a burger.
 I always hesitate ordering burgers overseas.
 We’ve had some bad ones.
 But, I looked at my surroundings, and hoped it would at least satisfy a craving.